AndreiMaikov/The_Klein-Gordon_equation/README.md

 The code implements a family of explicit and implicit <a href="https://en.wikipedia.org/wiki/Finite_difference_method">finite difference methods</a>.
 For the latter, an iterative algorithm was utilized to obtain the numeric solution.

-An executable compiled with a Visual C++ compiler was integrated via MathLink with a program complex built using Wolfram Mathematica for studying open boundary conditions.
+An executable compiled with a Visual C++ compiler was integrated via MathLink with a complex of programs built using Wolfram Mathematica for studying open boundary conditions.

 **Note.** The code was (and still is) documented very scarcely, as it was only meant to be used by the author within a short time.
 I am going to add more detailed documentation later on.